-ROLL CALL: Mayor James Stewart and Mayor Pro Tem Brenden Kalfus PUBLIC COMMENTS
+ROLL CALL: Council Members Matt Rahn and James Stewart

+PUBLIC COMMENTS

-A total of 15 minutes is provided for members of the public to address, the Committee on Items that are not listed on the agenda.
+A total of 15 minutes is provided for members of the public to address the Committee on Items that are not listed on the agenda.
 Each speaker is limited to three minutes.
-If the speaker chooses to address, the Committee on an Item not listed on the agenda, a Reguest to Speak form may be filled out and filed with the staff liatson.
+If the speaker chooses to address the Committee on an Item not listed on the agenda, a Request to Speak form may be filled out and filed with the staff liaison.
 Once the speaker is called to speak, please come forward.
-For all items on the agenda, a Reguest to Speak form may be filed with the staff liatson.
-On those items, each speaker is limited to five minutes.
+For all Items on the agenda, a Request to Speak form may be filled with staff liaison.
+On those Items, each speaker is limited to five minutes.